Lauren Dascalo Leaves Little To The Imagination In A Shiny Silver Bikini

 Lauren was photographed somewhere in Beverly Hills, California, as the geotag noted.
 In the snapshot, she stood against a white wall with her toned backside directed to the camera.
 The babe faced the wall with her arms raised over her head and hands touching.
 The stance made her pert derriere the main focus of the shot, especially when she was wearing a thong.

-The bright sunshine shone over her insanely toned body, and it made her sun-kissed skin glow.
-The light background was also a nice contrast to her bronze tan.
+The bright sunshine shined over her insanely toned body, and it made her sun-kissed skin glow.
+The light background was also a nice contrast to her bronzed tan.

 The influencer wore a shiny silver two-piece swimsuit.
 While the front side of her bathing suit was not visible in the snapshot, it was seen on her Instagram stories.
 The top boasted tiny triangle-cut cups that barely contained her enormous chest.
-Notably, a glimpse of her sideboob was evident from certain angles, much to the delight of her fans.
+Notably, a glimpse of sideboob was evident from certain angles, much to the delight of her fans.
 The garment had clear straps that hung over her neck and a plunging neckline that showed an ample amount of cleavage.

 She sported a matching pair of bottoms that flaunted her slender hips and flat stomach.
 Like the top, the swimwear appeared shiny, especially when hit by sunlight.
 The waistband was made up of clear straps that clung to her waist.
 The back portion perfectly showcased her round booty.